Have questions? We're here.

 Day 13-14: At Sea

-Spend the next two days crossing the Scotia Sea towards the Antarctic Peninsula, offering opportunities to be out on deck, catch up on some reading, check through and edit your photos, or simply reflect on the magical experiences of the last days on South Georgia.
+You spend the next two days crossing the Scotia Sea towards the Antarctic Peninsula, offering opportunities to be out on deck, catch up on some reading, check through and edit our photos, or simply reflect on the magical experiences of the last days on South Georgia.
 Lectures and other activities are offered throughout these days.

 Day 15: Elephant Island, South Shetland Islands

-Sir Ernest Shackleton admirers need no introduction to this historic isle.
+You hope to have a chance to visit the enigmatic Elephant Island.
+Sir Ernest Shackleton fans need no introduction to this historic windswept island.
 In 1916 Shackleton was forced to leave 22 of his men stranded on these shores, while he and five others embarked on an unbelievable last-ditch rescue attempt.
 What followed is one of the greatest rescue stories of all time.
-Attempt your own zodiac cruise off this historic site and return with a greater knowledge of this gripping tale of adventure in a truly remarkable part of the world.
+Every passenger returns with a greater knowledge of this gripping tale of adventure in a truly remarkable part of the world.

 Day 16: At Sea | Antarctic Peninsula: Antarctic Sound

-Spend the day preparing for the Antarctic Peninsula and South Shetland Islands with the expedition team.
-Later today, hope to arrive at the Antarctic Peninsula in the area of the scenic Antarctic Sound.
-Here try to land at one of the following landing sites:
+The expedition team prepares you for the experience in the Antarctic Peninsula and South Shetland Islands.
+Later today, you hope to arrive at the Antarctic Peninsula in the area of the scenic Antarctic Sound.
+Here you can try to land at one of the following landing sites:

 Argentine Antarctic Station Esperanza